5l1v3r1/promptmapdev/README.md

 `pip3 install -r requirements.txt`

-Open `promptmap.py` file and fill it with your OpenAI API key.
+Open `promptmap.py` file and add your OpenAI API key into the following line: `openai.api_key = "YOUR KEY HERE"`

 You can also change model names that are defined `target_model` and `attack_model` variables.